thomassuedbroecker/gitops-verify-swagger-editor-example/README.md

 # Objective

-The objective is to understand how to build new modules for the [`Technology Zone Accelerator Toolkit`](https://modules.cloudnativetoolkit.dev/).
+The objective is to understand how to build new modules for the [`Technology Zone Accelerator Toolkit`](https://modules.cloudnativetoolkit.dev/) based on the implementation of the [terraform-gitops-swagger-editor](https://github.com/cloud-native-toolkit/terraform-gitops-swagger-editor) module.

 # What does the project do?